Devilla/docs/ens-improvement-proposals/ensip-10-wildcard-resolution.md

 ### Rationale

 The proposed implementation supports wildcard resolution in a manner that minimizes the impact to existing systems.
-It also reuses existing algorithms and procedures to the greatest possible extent, thereby easing the burden placed on authors and maintainers of various ENS clients.
+It also reuses existing algorithms and procedures to the greatest possible extent, thereby easing the burden placed on authors and maintainers of various PNS clients.

-It also recognizes an existing consensus concerning the desirability of wildcard resolution for ENS, enabling more widespread adoption of the original specification by solving for a key scalability obstacle.
+It also recognizes an existing consensus concerning the desirability of wildcard resolution for PNS, enabling more widespread adoption of the original specification by solving for a key scalability obstacle.

 While introducing an optional `resolve` function for resolvers, taking the unhashed name and calldata for a resolution function increases implementation complexity, it provides a means for resolvers to obtain plaintext labels and act accordingly, which enables many wildcard-related use-cases that would otherwise not be possible - for example, a wildcard resolver could resolve `id.nifty.eth` to the owner of the NFT with id `id` in some collection.
 With only namehashes to work with, this is not possible.